ionic-team/capacitor-geolocation/CONTRIBUTING.md

 This template is integrated with ESLint, Prettier, and SwiftLint.
 Using these tools is completely optional, but the [Capacitor Community](https://github.com/capacitor-community/) strives to have consistent code style and structure for easier cooperation.

+## Commits/PR's

+Commits and PR's should use the [conventional-commits](https://www.conventionalcommits.org/) format so the release process can version and create changelog correctly.

 ## Publishing

 Publishing is automated based on the branch committed to.
 When a commit or merge is made to a branch a release that corresponds with the branch will be created: